Tanish-Eagle/lucid-math/README.md

 This reduces mental load, removes the need to manually transcribe spoken math, and helps restore the natural flow of learning.

+If you want to learn how to use it, you can go [here.](https://github.com/Tanish-Eagle/lucid-math/blob/main/documentation/user%20guide.md)

 ## Tested with real resources

 Lucid Math has been tested extensively with: